octo-technology-downunder/git-command-line-lab/README.md

 #### To do:

-* configure your name and email address in global
+* Configure your name and email address in the global config settings
-* see it is updating global config in ~/.gitconfig
+* Check it is updating global config in ~/.gitconfig
-* update any other settings, for example default editors etc
+* Update any other settings, for example default editors etc.
-* add basics aliases to your git config, for example:
+* Add basic aliases to your git config, for example:

 ```